This project has received funding from the Open Society Foundations.

-Our project Inclusive Leadership Initiative: Bridging the Political Gender Gap, based at the European University Institute, aims to provide new instruments, in the form of policy dialogues and training modules, to transform leadership and bridge the political gender gap in Europe.
+The Inclusive Leadership Initiative, based at the European University Institute, provides new instruments, in the form of original research, policy dialogues and trainings, to transform leadership starting with bridging the gender gap in European politics.

-- Raise awareness of gender privileges, gendered conceptions of leadership, and gender gaps in political leadership;
+- Awareness of privileges, gendered conceptions of leadership, and gaps in political leadership.

-- Uncover informal mechanisms in party statutes and electoral laws which affect women’s political careers;
+- Mechanisms in party statutes and electoral laws which affect equal representation and political careers;

 - Effects of inclusive leadership in terms of representation, decision-making practices, and quality of public policies;